top of page

 15-A. How Winning in Family Court Revealed my Addiction to Chaos - Chaos Addiction Mini-Series Part 1/4

 There's a pattern I see in almost every autistic woman who escaped a relationship they describe as abusive, that involved narcissistic patterns.
-We say we want peace, we beg for it, we pray novenas for it, we talk about it.
+We say we want peace, we beg for it, we talk about it.
 And when the abuse stops, because we moved away or because we won in family court, we reject that peace.
 We don't want it, we push it away.
 It's the strangest thing.
-It's hard to explain if you don't dive into the inner workings of the addition to chaos.
+It's hard to explain if you don't dive into the inner workings of the addition to chaos, also known as the trauma

 lightinthebattle